nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   - e.g If the parameters are specified as `[n/<NAME>] [p/<PHONE_NUMBER>]`, omitting these parameters are acceptable.
 - **Elipses(`...`)**: Parameters postfixed by `…` can have multiple inputs.<br>
   - e.g. `mark <INDEX>…` can be used as `mark 1` or `mark 1,2,3` etc.
+- **Index**: CLIpboard displays items like courses and groups as numbered lists.
+The *index* of an item in the list might be required as a parameter for some commands.
+  - e.g. if the specified command format is `delete course <INDEX>`, and you enter `delete course 3`, CLIpboard will delete the *third* course in the course list.
 - **Multiple Parameters**: Some commands require multiple parameters.
 In such cases, each parameter would require a specific corresponding prefix to denote the type of information it is.
   - e.g When adding a student, there may be multiple pieces of information to tied to a student.
     Thus, a typical command for adding a student might look like `add student n/john doe p/12345678`.